ietf-wg-privacypass/base-drafts/draft-svaldez-pp-http-api.md

 # Introduction

 The Privacy Pass protocol as described in {{draft-davidson-pp-protocol}}
-can be integrated with a number of different settings, from server to server communication to browsing the internet.
+can be integrated with a number of different settings, from Server to Server communication to browsing the internet.

 In this document, we will provide an API to use for integrating Privacy Pass with an HTTP framework.
 Providing the format of HTTP requests and